Belait District

-Belait District (Daerah Belait; Jawi: دأيره بلأيت) or simply known as Belait (buh-LEIT; /ms/), is the largest as well as the westernmost district in Brunei.
+Belait District (Daerah Belait; Jawi: داءيره بلاءيت) or simply known as Belait (buh-LEIT; /ms/), is the largest as well as the westernmost district in Brunei.
 It has an area of 2727 km2 and the population of 65,531 as of 2021.
 The administrative town is Kuala Belait, located at the mouth of the 32 km long Belait River.
 The district is commonly associated with the oil and gas industry of the country, mainly concentrated near the town of Seria.

 Geography

 The South China Sea borders Belait District to the north, Tutong District to the northeast, and Sarawak, Malaysia to the west and south.
 The district's lowlands are steep and below an elevation of 91 m.
 Areas along the shore, which are mostly characterised by marshy plains with slender alluvial valleys that extend to the major rivers, are the exception.
 Bukit Teraja, the district's highest point, stands at 417 meters.

 With multiple offshore installations and pipeline connections, the district is situated on the northwest coast of Borneo, is a vital hub for the nation's oil and gas sector.
 The Belait River, the longest river in the nation's four major river systems, has an impact on the district's coastal waters as it empties into the South China Sea.
 The presence of oil and gas infrastructure, which are encircled by a buffer zone of one nautical mile prohibiting fishing, limits the area's fishing opportunities in both shallow and deeper seas.
 The district covers 2727 km2.
 There are a few known groundwater reserves in the Sungai Liang and Seria regions.

 As of 1992, 18,418 hectares of Brunei's mangrove forests were being modestly exploited for firewood, charcoal, and commercially for building poles, with Belait District contributing 3% (533 ha).
 Ceriops tagal was cultivated only in Belait, while Rhizophora apiculata and Nypa fruticans were the most common species in Brunei–Muara, Belait, and Tutong.
 In Belait, Melastoma malabathricum was the most associated species, and Rhizophora apiculata had the highest regeneration rate with 3,540 seedlings per hectare.
 The Belait Swamp Forest has been identified by BirdLife International as an Important Bird Area.